 What We Believe

-- We believe that the Old and New Testaments are verbally inspired of God, inerrant in the original writings, and that they are of supreme and final authority in matters of faith and practice (Ps 119:160; 2 Tim 3:16–17; 2 Pet 3:15–16).
+- We believe that the Old and New Testaments are the verbally inspired word of God, inerrant in the original writings, and that they are of supreme and final authority in matters of faith and practice (Ps 119:160; 2 Tim 3:16–17; 2 Pet 3:15–16).

-- We believe that man was originally created in the image of God, but that he sinned, thereby incurring the wrath of God, and that all men are sinners and totally depraved, unable to save themselves (Gen 1:27; Rom 1:18; 3:23; 5:12; Eph 2:1–3).
+- We believe that human beings were created in the image of God and that they sinned, thereby incurring the wrath of God, and that as a result all are sinners, separated from God, and are unable to save themselves (Gen 1:27; Rom 1:18; 3:23; 5:12; Eph 2:1–3).

-- We believe that salvation is by grace through faith, not of works or merit; and that all who receive by faith the Lord Jesus Christ are born again of the Holy Spirit and are thereby children of God (John 1:12–13; Eph 2:8–9; Titus 3:5).
+- We believe that salvation is received by grace through faith in the Lord Jesus Christ, not by works of merit, and those who believe are born again by the Holy Spirit and become children of God (John 1:12–13; Eph 2:8–9; Titus 3:5).